Do you want to learn how to customize your NPS follow-up questions?

 A Passive customer will tell you what can be improved and the level of their satisfaction.
 If given the right nudge, even they will be happy to get on a call to discuss their issues.

-Customize the question to Promoters, Passives and Detractors
+Customize the NPS Follow-up Question for Promoters, Passives, and Detractors

 Instead of sending the above question where you ask them why they gave you a particular score, you can send different questions to each of the three.